Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.21.4
+ Announcing C-Blosc 1.21.5
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

 This is a maintenance release.
-Upgraded internal zstd from 1.5.2 to 1.5.5 and Zlib to 1.2.13.
+Here, we have provided a fix for a SSE2/AVX2 build issue.
+Thanks to Thomas VINCENT and Mark Kittisopikul.

 For more info, please see the release notes in: